dart-lang/site-www/src/tools/pub/pubspec.md

 `version` file matches the given version constraint.
 Otherwise, the package will not be selected.

-In order to publish a package with a Flutter SDK constraint, it must also have a Dart SDK constraint whose minimum version is at least 1.19.0 to ensure that older versions of pub won't accidentally install packages that need Flutter.
+To publish a package with a Flutter SDK constraint, you must specify a Dart SDK constraint with a minimum version of at least 1.19.0, to ensure that older versions of pub won't accidentally install packages that need Flutter.

 [pubsite]: https://pub.dartlang.org